 You and your agent should be on the same page when it comes to the fixtures.
 You should have an in-depth conversation about what fixtures are in real estate and how that will affect the sale of your property.
 Unfortunately, that doesn’t always happen.

-You’ve done your job well when your house is dressed to the nines, everything is placed perfectly, and it’s so clean it sparkles.
+, everything is placed perfectly, and it’s so clean it sparkles.
 All the prep work is now worth it.
 The buyers are pretty much star-struck.
 They’re not necessarily thinking, “Gee I wonder if that is a fixture?”
 They’re looking at the house as a whole, not bit by bit.

 As a matter of fact, nothing can spark a fight like a seller who wants the chandelier but forgot to mention it.
 I have seen sellers agree to leave it to stop the arguing and then take it with them when they moved.
 Boy, that’s always fun.
 Again, take that light fixture out and replace it with something suitable so you’re not battling it out over something – that in the big picture – is a small thing.